 How does laser tattoo removal work?

-The tattoo is subjected to concentrated pulses of high-powered laser light.
+To remove the tattoo it is subjected to concentrated pulses of high-powered laser light.
 These pass safely through the skin and are absorbed by the tattoo ink particles, shattering them into sufficiently small pieces for your natural immune defences to absorb and disperse the ink.
 A gradual fading of the tattoo occurs over a series of treatments.

 Do I need to have a patch test?